Polymer/old-docs-site/index.md

 ## Component scripts

-Toolkit platform shims the <a href="https://dvcs.w3.org/hg/webcomponents/raw-file/tip/explainer/index.html#external-custom-elements-and-decorators">Custom DOM Element Loader</a> .
+Toolkit platform shims the <a href="/platform/web-components.html">Component Loader</a> .
 In order for component code to be debuggable at run-time, scripts embedded in components are injected into <code>&lt;head&gt;</code> in the main document.
-Tools that support <a href="http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/">source maps</a> (such as <a href="https://www.google.com/intl/en/chrome/browser/canary.html">Chrome Canary</a>) will identify these scripts as belonging to their source components.
+Tools/browsers that support <a href="http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/">source maps</a> will identify these scripts as belonging to their source components.

 ## Toolkit and g-component